appsecco/owasp-threat-dragon-gitlab/README.md

 ```

 Visit http://127.0.0.1:3000 to access the application

+For documentation on how to use Threat Dragon, refer to the Official Documentation at http://docs.threatdragon.org/

 Please feel free to make a pull request or tweet to me [@pingsns](https://twitter.com/pingsns) for improvements and suggestions.